closertotheend/java-minimalist-convention/README.md

  11. Testing.
     * Tests should be fast.
-    * As less mocking as possible.
+    * As little mocking as possible.
 (We test real application, not your mocks)
     * Mocking is a smell of bad design.
     * Unit tests for internal business logic.
     * Integration tests to speak with external stuff (database).